superflows-dev/superflows-docs/docs/building-blocks/nav.md

 ### Banner Text

 To change the banner text, set the string value to the bannerText property.
+For mobile screens, a separate (optional) prop bannerTextMobile has also been provided, which you can use as well.

 ```jsx live